 What size pump do I need for my pond?

-Pump capacity should be such that it can circulate the entire volume of your pond once per hour.
+Your pump should have the capacity to circulate the entire volume of your pond once per hour.
 For example, a 2000-gallon pond requires a pump that delivers 2000 gallons per hour (gph).
 The pump size will be affected by the length of pipe and the height difference from the surface of the water to the spillway.
 Collect your pond specific information, and we will help you choose the correct pump and right size pipe.

 How many hours a day do I need to operate my pond pump?